 Prince of the City:

 The Cat’s Whiskers

 Reviewed by Roy Murry, Author

 A fast pace introduction into his new series, Mr. Brown places his character in a world of suspense that begins with a lost cat of a wealthy client and the missing son of another.
-Brown leads the reader on a trail of conflicting events that keeps him interested.
+Brown leads the reader on the trail of adverse events that keep him interested.

 It’s a good beginning of a series that keeps the reader awake and interested.
-Mackenzie’s knows how to lead the reader on with his story’s twists and turn.
-And he leaves the reader hanging on the edge with no other choice but to purchase book #2 in this eventful read.
+Mackenzie’s knows how to lead the reader on to his story’s twists and turn.
+And he leaves the reader hanging on the edge with no other choice but to purchase book #2 in this full read.